adamtwig/D4D/docs/DetailedTaskOverview.md

 ##### Main Tasks
 * How active is a user?
-* (Generate summary statistics/histogram on 2-mer AA vs. AB)
+..* Generate summary statistics/histogram on 2-mer AA vs. AB
 * How well-travelled is a user?
-* (Amount of unique 2-mers vs. 3-mers vs. 4-mers ...)
+..* Amount of unique 2-mers vs. 3-mers vs. 4-mers ...
-* Does definition of home location matter? (statistically significant difference)
+* Does definition of home location matter for abstract patterns?
+..* statistically significant difference